Undesignable RNA Structure Identification via Rival Structure Generation and Structure Decomposition: RNA Design

-Notice that ties for the $\argmin$ are broken arbitrarily {(technically, $\MFE(x)$ should be a set)}, thus there could be multiple \MFE structures for $x$.

-RNA design is actually the inverse problem of RNA folding.
-Given a target structure $y^*$, RNA design aims to find suitable RNA sequence $x$ such that $\MFE(x) = y^*$. {Here we follow a more strict definition of \MFE criterion adopted in some previous studies~\cite{bonnet2020designing,halevs2015combinatorial,yao2019exponentially,ward2022fitness,zhou2023rna} on the designability of RNA }, i.e., $x$ is a correct design if and only if y is the only \MFE structure of $x$, which we call unique \MFE(\UMFE) criterion to differentiate it from the traditional \MFE criterion.
-Formally, $\UMFE(x) = y^* $ if and only if
+RNA design is the inverse problem of RNA folding.
+Given a target structure $\ystar$, RNA design aims to find suitable RNA sequence $\vecx$ such that $\ystar$ is an \MFE structure of $\vecx$.
+For convenience, we define $\mathcal{X}(\vecy)$ as the set of all RNA sequences whose ensemble contains $\vecy$, i.e., $\mathcal{X}(\vecy)={ \vecx \mid \vecy \in \mathcal{Y}(\vecx) }$.
+Here we follow a more strict definition of \MFE criterion adopted in some previous studies~\cite{bonnet2020designing,halevs2015combinatorial,yao2019exponentially,ward2022fitness,zhou2023rna} on the designability of RNA, i.e., $\vecx$ is a correct design if and only if $\vecy$ is the only \MFE structure of $\vecx$, which we call unique \MFE(\UMFE) criterion to differentiate it from the traditional \MFE criterion.
+Formally, $\UMFE(x) = \ystar $ if and only if

-From the perspective of optimization, the satisfaction of \MFE criterion requires that the structure distance between target structure $y^*$ and \MFE structure of $x$ is minimized to $0$.
-Therefore, many methods focus on optimizing $d(y^*, \MFE(x))$.
-The function $d(y', y'')$ represents the distance between two secondary structures $y'$ and $y''$, which is defined as
+From the perspective of optimization, the satisfaction of \MFE criterion requires that the structure distance between target structure $\ystar$ and \MFE structure of $\vecx$ is minimized to $0$.
+Therefore, many methods focus on optimizing $d(\ystar, \MFE(x))$.
+The function $d(\vecy', \vecy'')$ represents the distance between two secondary structures $\vecy'$ and $\vecy''$, which is defined as